spiritanand/Start-Investing/README.md

 ![](Real_Savings_Growth_Graph.jpg)

 Hence, it can be seen that due to the infaltion rate (assumed to be 2.75%) being higher than the rate of interest of the savings account we actually lose money by investing it in a savings account over a long period of time.
 Even if we assume the inflation rate to be equal or a bit less than the rate of interest of the savings account we do not actually grown our money by that great amount.
-So if saving money is your only motive then the savings account might be an alright bet but, beware you could actually be losing money in most of the cases.
+So if saving money is your only motive then the savings account might be an alright bet, but beware you could actually be losing money in most of the cases.
 Also, as I will explain in the next point investing your money in mutual funds might actually be really beneficial in the long run.

 ### 3.The (real) growth rate by investing in Mutual Funds or S.I.P. 🙌 -